pkp/pkp-docs/dev/documentation/en/architecture-services.md

 ## Entity Services

-A `Service` class is usually paired with an [Entity](./architecture-entities) and provides all the methods to get, add, edit and delete that entity.
+A `Service` class is usually paired with an [Entity](./architecture-entities) and provides all the methods to get, add, edit, and delete that entity.

-Each entity service class will implement one or more interfaces which determine what methods are available.
+Each entity service class will implement one or more interfaces that determine what methods are available.

 ### EntityReadInterface